Lucasv-github/Magic/SECURITY.md

 # Security Policy

 ## Supported Versions
--Improvments are only made to the versions of the datapack correspongin to the current minecraft version.
+-Improvments are only made to the versions of the datapack correspongin to the current minecraft version

 ## Reporting a Vulnerability